arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_modules_flush.md

 @RESTBODYPARAM{agencycomm,string,optional,string}
 One of the possible log levels.

+@RESTBODYPARAM{aql,string,optional,string}
+One of the possible log levels.

+@RESTBODYPARAM{arangosearch,string,optional,string}
+One of the possible log levels.

+@RESTBODYPARAM{audit-authentication,string,optional,string}
+One of the possible log levels (_Enterprise Edition only_).

+@RESTBODYPARAM{audit-authorization,string,optional,string}
+One of the possible log levels (_Enterprise Edition only_).

+@RESTBODYPARAM{audit-collection,string,optional,string}
+One of the possible log levels (_Enterprise Edition only_).

+@RESTBODYPARAM{audit-database,string,optional,string}
+One of the possible log levels (_Enterprise Edition only_).

+@RESTBODYPARAM{audit-document,string,optional,string}
+One of the possible log levels (_Enterprise Edition only_).

+@RESTBODYPARAM{audit-hotbackup,string,optional,string}
+One of the possible log levels (_Enterprise Edition only_).

+@RESTBODYPARAM{audit-view,string,optional,string}
+One of the possible log levels (_Enterprise Edition only_).

+@RESTBODYPARAM{audit-service,string,optional,string}
+One of the possible log levels (_Enterprise Edition only_).

 @RESTBODYPARAM{authentication,string,optional,string}
 One of the possible log levels.

 @RESTBODYPARAM{authorization,string,optional,string}
+One of the possible log levels.

+@RESTBODYPARAM{backup,string,optional,string}
 One of the possible log levels.

 @RESTBODYPARAM{cache,string,optional,string}